ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.md

 @11.30pm SQL Exception resolved.
 Encountered datatable error when populating data in Product index page.
 "DataTables warning: table id=tblData - Requested unknown parameter 'price' for row 0, column 2."

-@12.10pm Checked datatables init script product.js if I missed something in there
+2023-11-24 @12.10pm Checked datatables init script product.js if I missed something in there

 @12.30pm After a lot of headscratching and with a li'l bit of help from google,finally figured out what was going wrong with the data retrieval, the property names to be returned had a few mismatches with the property names in the json data file generated.
 Fixed the same and now the issue has been resolved.

+@11.05pm So far I've completed working with how products get added or modified,the next phase of the Bookstore project is to modify ProductController to ensure the image uploaded during product creation is properly stored and the Homecontroller also needs to be modified to ensure it has relevant code to display the book images.

+@11.10 Referring to BulkyBook,added code to ProductController,to store the image uploaded to wwwroot/images/products/ dir.

+@11.30pm Tested out updating the existing product entry that I made yesterday and the image is being stored as intended.
+Noticed that the column widths of product page needs to be adjusted.
+Did a bit of research and found that the width of columns can be adjusted from product.js, changed the same and the columns look mucch better now.

 ******************************************************************

 **Testing**